-I’ve Been to London to See the King — Nigeria Today
+I’ve been to London to see the King — Nigeria Today

 It was time for photographs, and we walked into the garden.
 The President was spry, as he joined us.
 Bayo Omoboriowo clicked away, and those were the pictures you have seen.
 The President even almost sprinted, while going back inside.
 Omoboriowo captured that rare moment.

 And to the dining room we proceeded.
 We sat at that famous table, laden with different kinds of fruits; banana, apple, pear, water melon, and many others.
-It was a setting which a man blinded by bile, and suffused with hatred, had described as a previous fast-breaking session at Aso Villa during a Ramadan season.
-Father, forgive him, for he knew not what he said.
+It was a setting which a man blinded by bile, and suffused with hatred, had described as a previous fast breaking session at Aso Villa during a Ramadan season.
+Father, forgive him, for he knows not what he says.

 It was a pleasure meeting all the presidential aides once again, and we greeted one another warmly: Yau and Lawal (trusted security details), Sunday (the personal cook of many decades), the ADC, SCOP, CSO, CPSO, the personal physician, Tunde Sabiu, Sarki Abbah, and many others.
 It was grand re-union.